 An individual with brain injury needs help from their family.
 Family members have to move them from the toilet seat to the wheelchair, help them with secretion suctioning, and bathe them in a specially adapted bathroom.
 Caregivers must be trained so that they can prevent accidents, avoid unnecessary stress, and become confident and competent.
 We train them before they have to engage in patient care tasks on their own.

 o Psychological support to immediate family members and friends

 Primary carers of a brain-injured relative can suffer from psychological distress, sleeping disorders, or other health problems, in part due to the responsibilities they take.
 At the Menni Network we are aware that these problems may arise, and we offer family members medical and psychological support.

+Developing skills to confront and cope with the disability.
 It is important to identify the problems and resources of the patient’s family.
 Family members need to develop special skills to handle conflicts and manage negative emotions.
 Ideally, they should engage in gratifying activities and keep their social life going.

 o Adapting the home